ChantalAG/PyChain-Ledger/README.md

 ![image](https://user-images.githubusercontent.com/99493522/176976713-e48173f6-63be-42d7-b310-08b0e6ed4df4.png)

 ## Background
 In this assignment, working as a fintech engineer at one of the five largest banks in the world.
-The task was to build a blockchain-based ledger system, complete with a user-friendly web interface.
+The task was to build a blockchain-based ledger system, complete with a user-friendly web interface, created using **Streamlit**.
 This ledger should allow partner banks to conduct financial transactions (that is, to transfer money between senders and receivers) and to verify the integrity of the data in the ledger.

 The following updates were made to the provided [Python file](https://github.com/ChantalAG/PyChain-Ledger/blob/main/pychain.py) for this assignment, which already contains the basic PyChain ledger structure that was created throughout the module: